 When starting up the Vizard software the user is presented with a resolution and graphics setting option panel as shown above.
-There is an option on the lower portion of this panel to turn off this plane on start-up and only show it if the program is started while pressing the option key.
+On some platforms the Option key must be pressed when launching the program to show this panel.
+There is a toggle on the lower portion of this panel to turn off this plane on start-up and only show it if the program is started while pressing the option key.
 Note that the Vizard screen size can be dynamically changed after startup as well.

 Next Vizard presents a panel where the user can select which simulation to visualize.
 To play back a previously recorded BSK simulation press the Select button and navigate to the binary BSK recording file.
 After a file has been selected press the Start Visualization button.

 To live stream data from a running Basilisk simulation to Vizard make sure that the connection type is DirectComm and the mode is Live Streaming.
 When starting a Basilisk script that uses live streaming (see scenarioBasicOrbitStream with

 tcp://localhost:5556 by default, is shown in the terminal window.
 Copy this and paste it into the Vizard socket address text field.
 Finally press the Start Visualization button to begin the visualization.